immutant/immutant.org/news/2012-03-20-clojurewest-preso.md

 [Clojure/West](http://clojurewest.org) in San Jose, CA. And except for one tiny slide, it seemed to go fairly well.

-I was not a little bit nervous to see both [Rich](http://twitter.com/richhickey) and [Stu](http://twitter.com/stuarthalloway) in attendance.
+I was more than a little nervous to see both [Rich](http://twitter.com/richhickey) and [Stu](http://twitter.com/stuarthalloway) in attendance.
 And that was *before* they gently chided me for slide #63, in which I demonstrate